Degree Requirements - Master's

 This is a research-oriented master’s degree.
 In some professions, the master’s is a necessary step to the doctorate.

-THESIS REQUIREMENTS — A thesis, written by the student seeking the degree and based on original research, is a requirement for all thesis (Plan A) master’s degree programs.
+THESIS REQUIREMENTS — A thesis, written by the student seeking the degree and based on original research, is a requirement for all research (thesis) master’s degree programs.

 COMMITTEE COMPOSITION — A master’s committee is comprised of a minimum of three (3) members who guide the thesis.
 A tenured or tenure-track faculty member serves as the chairperson of the student's graduate committee.
 See Committee

-COMPREHENSIVE EXAMINATION — In Plan A, a comprehensive examination and thesis defense are required.
+COMPREHENSIVE EXAMINATION — In the research (thesis) master's, a comprehensive examination and thesis defense are required.
 These may be combined and offered simultaneously.

 SUBMISSION OF THE FINAL THESIS — The thesis must be submitted in final form to The Graduate School by the published deadlines (no later than fourteen (14) working days before the end of the term in which graduate work is completed).